Applicability

 - Replace

-host,port,username,password, anddatabasewith your OceanBase Database connection details. - If you are using an SSL connection, add the
+host,port,username,password, anddatabasewith your OceanBase Database connection information - If you use SSL connections, add the

-synchronizetotrue, but for production environments, it is recommended to use migrations to manage database schema changes. - We recommend storing sensitive information in a
+synchronizetotrueduring development, but use migrations in production to manage database schema changes - We recommend using a

 1. Define an entity